 Welcome!
 This is a step-by-step guide designed to help you perform a literature review using library resources.

-The first step in a literature review is to identify the main concepts in your research question.
-Once you have done this, you need to brainstorm for synonyms and related words.
+The first step is to identify the main concepts in your research question.
+Next, brainstorm for synonyms and related words.
 For example, you could use Terrapins but someone else might use the term Terps; in order to find all of the relevant results you will have to use both terms.

 You may also choose to limit your search results by excluding certain terms.
 To do this, use NOT.
-For example, if you want articles exploring a certain audience or medium, but do not want to include editorials, you could search:
+For example, if you want articles about a certain journalist's career but not editorials about them, you could search:

 Use the NOT connector sparingly, as you may eliminate some articles or information that could be useful.
 This connector can, however, be a helpful tool if you have a large number of items in your results list and you want to refine your search.

 Truncation and wildcards are other ways to help you to locate additional information on a topic, and locating variant spellings of terms.

 |Finds all forms of a word (most databases use the * symbol).||